HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-1 Accessories.md

 Let's talk about antenna analyzers, SWR meters, and power meters.
 These tools help you tune your antennas and ensure your equipment is operating efficiently.

 > **Key Information:**
-> - When selecting an accessory SWR meter, you should consider the frequency and power level at which the measurements will be made {{< link id="T4A02" >}}
+> - When selecting an accessory SWR meter, you should consider the frequency and power level at which the measurements will be made. {{< link id="T4A02" >}}
-> - An RF power meter should be installed in the feed line, between the transmitter and antenna {{< link id="T4A05" >}}
+> - An RF power meter should be installed in the feed line, between the transmitter and antenna. {{< link id="T4A05" >}}

 An antenna analyzer is like a Swiss Army knife for antenna work, while SWR meters and power meters are more straightforward.
 They connect "inline" between your transmitter and antenna to measure outgoing and reflected power.
 This tells you how well your antenna is performing.